-The college also has adopted holistic admissions strategies that incorporate personal student characteristics and attributes to augment grade point average and test scores for admissions decisions.
+The college has adopted holistic admissions strategies that incorporate personal student characteristics and attributes to augment grade point average and test scores for admissions decisions.
 The process values intellect, life experiences, motivation and character, which exemplify the core values of the college, and selects candidates using broad-based admission criteria to create a diverse student body.
-The college also offers educational and social support programs, including Leadership 2.0 and iLead, for these students throughout their college experience.
+Educational and social support programs to support student retention and graduation are also offered by the college, including Leadership 2.0 and iLead.

 Admissions data show that using the holistic admissions process increased ethnicity/race and gender diversity, as well as first-generation college offers.
-Of applicants who were admitted in 2022 under the holistic admissions review process, 27% would not have received an offer had admissions decisions considered only quantitative criteria.
-For the last few years, the college has added multiple mini-interviews — a series of short, structured interview stations used to assess noncognitive attributes important for professional success — to admissions’ strategies.
+Of applicants who were admitted in 2023 under the holistic admissions review process, 39% would not have received an offer had admissions decisions considered only quantitative criteria.
+For the last seven years, the college has added social/behavioral interviews to assess noncognitive attributes important for professional success to its admissions’ strategies.

-The college’s diversity, equity and inclusion (DEI) initiatives also extend to faculty and staff with goals to increase the diversity and retention of faculty, staff and students; promote cultural competency and cultural humility throughout the curriculum; and increase scholarship opportunities related to diversity, cultural competence and health equity.
-Last year, the college hired the inaugural Greer Glazer Endowed Chair for DEI Ann Gakumo, PhD, who has been leading efforts to create and implement a DEI strategic plan.
-In addition, the college’s Committee for Equity and Inclusive Excellence, co-chaired by Minjin Kim, PhD (faculty), and Kiana Million, MHI (staff), sponsors events and platforms to achieve collegewide DEI goals.
+The college’s diversity, equity and inclusion (DEI) initiatives also extend to faculty and staff with goals to increase the diversity and retention of faculty, staff and students; promote cultural sensitivity and cultural humility throughout the curriculum; and increase scholarship opportunities related to diversity, cultural sensitivity and health equity.
+Led by the college’s Greer Glazer Endowed Chair for DEI Ann Gakumo, PhD, faculty and staff actively participated in the design of a college-wide DEI strategic plan and are now part of accountability groups created to ensure the plan’s successful implementation.

 INSIGHT Into Diversity magazine is the oldest and largest diversity-focused publication in higher education.
 As a recipient of the annual Health Professions HEED Award, the College of Nursing will be featured in the annual HEED Award issue.